 She and her sister Nora loved Dickens’ novels.
 Kate had read all but two, and they named their cat, canary, cow, lamb and chickens after Dickens characters.
 She even named her sled ‘The Artful Dodger.’

-On the day after the reading, Kate and her mother took the train from Portland to Boston to visit family.
-Kate spied Dickens on the train and impulsively sat down next to him.
 They spent the rest of the journey in lively conversation.
-She told him about her animals, that David Copperfield was her favorite book and that sometimes she skipped over the dull parts of his novels.
+She told him about her animals and that David Copperfield was her favorite book.
+Sometimes, she said, skipped over the dull parts of his novels.

 When Dickens got off the train and disappeared into a carriage, she wrote, he left her ‘with the feeling that I must continue my existence somehow in a dull and dreary world.’